 8Validate and publish the API.

-You can import rule specifications that you enabled in Data Quality to API Center to design an endpoint.
-After you publish the API endpoint, you can integrate the rule specification capabilities within your application.
+You can import rule specifications that you have enabled in Data Quality into API Center to design and publish an API.
+You can then create a managed API endpoint from the published API.
+Use the managed API endpoint URL to integrate the rule specification capabilities directly within your application.
+For more information about Data Quality rule specifications, see Rule specification assets in Data Quality help.

 1On the right panel of the REST API page, click Import an API Definition or Import.